Hoverbot-team/hoverbot-new/README.md

 # Hoverbot system
-In this repo you'll find the code that runs on the Raspberry.
+CCU or the central computing units code.
 This program is basicaly the mind of the robot.
+# CCU requirements
+Raspberry PI 5 4gb.
 # Libraries needed
 Libudev, wiringPi, openCV